-Here are some of the exercises that will increase your testosterone levels.
+Here are some of the exercises that boosts testosterone levels.

 1. High intensity interval training

-This is a type of exercise in which there is a heavy duty exercise in which the body exerts plenty off muscles with short bursts of exercises, followed by a cooling off period.
+This is a type of exercise in which there is a heavy-duty exercise in which the body exerts plenty of muscles with short bursts of exercises, followed by a cooling-off period.
 This is where the muscles are still working, but at a lower intensity level.
-This amazing high intensity interval training causes the person to lose body fat in a very rapid manner and not just that, it also helps to reduce cholesterol levels along with increasing the muscle mass.
+An amazing high intensity interval training causes the person to lose body fat in a very rapid manner and not just that, it also helps to reduce cholesterol levels along with increasing the muscle mass.

 2. Resistance training